3112: Withdrawal & preservation

 With the arrival of new diesel locomotives in the 1960s, 3112 and the other members of the C30 were deemed to be surplus to requirements.
 3112 was withdrawn sometime in the February 1972, and sold to the Lachlan Vintage Village and stored at the Parkes locomotive depot in 1974.
 It was then relocated to the Lachlan Vintage Village, Forbes along with locomotives, 1919, 5367 and 6042.
 It was subsequently purchased at auction in November 1986 by Barry Tulloch.

 Following the purchase, it was moved by road and rail to the Lachlan Valley Railway's Cowra Locomotive Depot on 21 December 1986.
-Barry Tulloch, with the help of Ian MacDonald and many (37) likeminded enthusiasts, restored 3112 to a running condition.
+Barry Tulloch, with the help of Ian MacDonald and 37 likeminded enthusiasts, restored 3112 to a running condition.

 It left Cowra on 26 January 1988, and came to Sydney via Harden to its new home at Eveleigh Railway Workshops.
 Restoration continued on many ancillary items throughout 1988, as well as extra refinements to equip it to run excursion trains.

 With 3112's return to steam, it travelled over many parts of NSW.
 It attended the Aus Steam '88 event in Melbourne, travelling south in the company of 1210.
 3112 was supposed to have left Goulburn, bound for Melbourne early on 14 October 1988, but failed with a hot axlebox that prevented it from departing on time.
 The locomotive was repaired and later that day, ran south to join 1210 at Albury on 15 October, to continue the journey to Melbourne.

 On another occasion, 3112 was one of three locomotives selected to run a triple-headed excursion from Maitland to Sydney with the return run from the Hunter Valley Steamfest.
 The loco ran with 3801 and 4472 Flying Scotsman during 1989.
 On the Queen's Birthday weekend of 1989, 3112 assisted 3801 and 4472 from Valley Heights to Katoomba on the 1-in-33 grades.